phnx-im/docs/src/spec/queuing_service.md

 }
 ```

-If the client record exists, the QS checks if the group ID given in the message is in the blocklist of the associated queue.
+If the QS client record exists, the QS checks if the group ID given in the message is in the blocklist of the associated queue.
 If it isn't, the QS enqueues the message.

 #### Inter-QS Authentication